 As a Georgia Tech OMSCS student as well as working software professional, advanced security topics are always something I want to learn more about.
 Georgia Tech’s Institute for Information Security & Privacy is presenting a weekly Cybersecurity Lecture Series on Fridays this fall, and being a local I’ve started attending them.
-Here are my quick (albeit not necessarily complete) notes from this week’s presentation by Curtis Walker of Draper Laboratory.
+Here are my quick (albeit not necessarily complete) notes from this week’s presentation.

 Weaknesses of current “security experts” is that many of them have only shallow knowledge of exploits or vulnerabilities.
 Hackers are working at depth, below where most experts are working or comfortable.